Bill Thompson (New York politician): Career

 Upon his graduation from Tufts University in 1974, until 1982, Thompson served as the special assistant and chief of staff to former Brooklyn Democratic Rep. Fred Richmond, who pleaded guilty to income tax evasion, marijuana possession and making an illegal payment to a government employee and who resigned his seat pursuant to a plea agreement in 1982.
 Later, Thompson became the youngest Brooklyn Deputy Borough President.
 As deputy to Borough President Howard Golden, Thompson was Golden's designee to the New York City Board of Estimate.
 Following the Crown Heights riots, Thompson worked to fix the racial divide that had paralyzed Brooklyn.
-In 1993, Thompson moved to the private sector for one year, taking a position as senior vice president of the investment firm George K. Baum & Co.

 As a member of the New York City Board of Education, from 1994 to 2001, and a five-term president, from 1996 until 2001, Thompson worked for centralized management of the public school system.
 Thompson also fought for better after-school programs, improved teacher quality, and an expanded arts curriculum.

 While serving the board of education, Thompson also worked as a political consultant, the director of Keyspan Energy (now National Grid USA), and director of a financial firm headed by Michael.
 W. Geffrard, a former deputy city comptroller.
 Thompson resigned from the board of education in March 2001 to run for the office of Comptroller.

 Thompson has also served on the boards of the American Museum of Natural History, Brooklyn Children's Museum, Queens Public Library, New York Wildlife Conservation Society and each New York City Business improvement district.